 The Barzo tires’ tiny, pointed tread blocks allow you really buzz around on smoother trail centers and gravel bridleways, and they also cut into loam and mud nicely on more natural dry trails.

-However, when ascending, there is more wheel spinning and a significantly less secure feeling overall than with the 145mm of rear suspension and Maxxis tires on the MTR 8.6.
+However, when ascending, there is more wheel spinning and a significantly less secure feeling overall than with the 145mm rear suspension and Maxxis tires on the MTR 8.6.

 The hardtail’s speed advantage on flatter routes is therefore not as obvious as you might think.
 In contrast to the MHT 8.9, which wobbles and searches for traction, the full-suspension bike frequently allows you to pass through brief technical sections without dabbing.